boglarkasebestyen/javascriptmas2023/README.md

 See / interact with my solution [here](https://scrimba.com/scrim/co45f4b6a8f2bce0e1ec7fa08).

-## Day 13 - Christmas Dinner Picker
+## Day 13 - Christmas dinner picker
 - Task:
 	- Write the code to help a user choose the perfect Christmas dinner idea based on the number of people attending.
 	- Include a checkbox for the user to specify the meal should be vegetarian-friendly.